 Looking out for the less fortunate

+AAP has promised subsidized meals costing at Rs.5 for the poor throughout the state by setting up of public kitchens.
+Old age, disabled and widow pensions will see a significant rise: from current Rs.500, it will go up to Rs.2500.
 To ensure universal access to medical services, private and public health services will collaborate so as to ensure free checkups for everyone.